-Australia’s sugar industry faces a raft of community-driven challenges to its social licence to operate.
-Health and nutrition issues regarding obesity levels and sugar consumption are top of mind in the community, as are concerns for the environmental impact of sugarcane production
+Australia’s sugar industry faces a raft of challenges to its social licence to operate.
+Health, obesity and sugar consumption are top of mind for many in the community, as are concerns for the environmental impact of sugarcane production

 Health and Nutrition

-Sugarcane growers and millers recognise that obesity is a serious issue in Australia as obesity rates continue to climb, and preventing obesity needs to be a high policy priority.
-While most health authorities advise that obesity is caused by an imbalance between energy intake and energy expenditure, the bottom line is that many Australians are getting this balance wrong.
-For some, the overconsumption of sugar is key.
+Sugarcane growers and millers recognise that obesity is a serious issue in Australia.
+As obesity rates continue to climb preventing obesity needs to be a high policy priority.
+While most health authorities link obesity to an imbalance between energy intake and energy expenditure, the bottom line is many Australians are getting this balance wrong.

-We believe that sugar can be enjoyed as part of a healthy and active lifestyle, when people understand and can make informed choices about their consumption.
-As sugar producers, we do not want our product to create harm to anyone, and we are concerned about those in the community who might not understand the risks of over-consumption, or feel they are unable to make informed choices about how much sugar they consume.
+We believe sugar can be enjoyed as part of a healthy and active lifestyle.
+We want people to be able to make informed choices about their consumption and as sugar producers, we do not want our product to cause harm.
+We are concerned about those in the community who might not understand the risks eating too much, or feel they are unable to make informed choices about how much sugar they consume.

-We want to work with government and stakeholders to determine the best approach to providing the public with more information and choice when it comes to healthy foods (see more at the Is sugar? website or www.sugar.org.au )
+We want to work with government, communities and stakeholders to determine the best ways to provide information to help people make healthy choices when it comes to food and drinks.

 The sugar industry is committed to best management practice of soil, water and all other environmental resources and works in partnership with Government to deliver ongoing improvements to the environment, particularly the Great Barrier Reef’s water quality.